-After a long absence, death penalty has made a comeback in Thailand with the execution of murderer in June.
+After a long absence, the death penalty has made a comeback in Thailand with the execution of a murderer in June.
 There are a number of foreigners currently among the hundreds on Thailand’s death row.
 One of them is a notorious Spaniard whose death sentence for a particularly gruesome murder was recently upheld by a Thai court.

 Thai law prescribes the death penalty for a range of crimes and is popular with a conservative Thai public

 His execution has opened the floodgates to a public debate about the morality and consequences of the death penalty.
 Generally, the Thai public support overwhelming support the death penalty and this position have been strengthened in recent times by outrage over a series of, particularly horrific and callous murders.
 There is certainly a very traditional and conservative attitude in Thailand currently towards law and order.
 The popular feeling in support of the death penalty is in direct opposition to the voices from NGOs and international rights groups who are active in Thailand.
 It is also the case that a sizable proportion of convicts waiting for their executions in Thailand are foreigners.
 Thailand has, in recent times, indicated to the UN Secretary-General, in a questionnaire, a range crimes for which there is a mandatory death sentence including the importation and export of narcotics.
 There is some confusion regarding this response as Thai law can be interpreted as meaning there is no mandatory death sentence although it could also be the case that the punishment is laid down but with mitigating factors to be taken into consideration by Thai courts.
 Prior to this year, the death penalty was carried out in 2009 with the execution of two Thai men for drug trafficking.

 Spaniard sentenced to death for torturing and murdering a business partner to obtain money